reidsolon/multi-tenancy/README.md

 - Update `.env` APP_DOMAIN to what you're using
 - Update `.env` DB_ configurations

-## To setup tenancy
-- `php artisan tenancy:install`
-- `php artisan app:create-tenant {domain} {admin-email?} {admin-password?}`
-- First argument is for domain name to be used
-- Second argument is for admin username
-- Third argument is for admin password
-- The command above creates a tenant with admin account to be used during login

 ## When using custom local domain
 - You need to make sure the custom domain is included in
 - `config/tenancy.php > ln:19 central_domains`